Katia at 14 years old stands tall and elegant against a crowd of average Aussie girls her age.

 Katia took her Australian started ‘Queens aren’t mean’ anti bullying platform to the international stage and even though she did not make the final top 15, she made an invaluable impression on everyone she met on her journey.

-This year Katia is once again on the Australian Royal International Miss team for 2019 as Miss Australia Pre-Teen.
-She is planning on not only taking her anti bullying platform back to the States but also a foundation close to her heart, Endometriosis Australia.
-After watching her biggest supporter, her mother, struggle on a daily basis with the silent illness, Katia is determined to make sure other women and girls of the world don’t have to suffer in silence.
+The following year Katia was once again on the Australian Royal International Miss team for 2019 as Miss Australia Pre-Teen.
+She was planning on not only taking her anti bullying platform back to the States but also a foundation close to her heart, Endometriosis Australia.
+After watching her biggest supporter, her mother, struggle on a daily basis with the silent illness, Katia was determined to make sure other women and girls of the world don’t have to suffer in silence.
+Unfortunately due to her mother’s failing health Katia wasn’t able to travel to America and hence missed out on joining the Australian team in Orlando again.

 You can watch Katias incredible journey on her multiple social media accounts.